Interstitial lung disease

 • CT scanThis diagnostic test uses computerized views to create 2-dimensional, cross-sectioned images of different angles of your body.
 It is used to get a better look at your lungs, usually if something abnormal has been found on an X-ray, and can help evaluate if you may have pneumonia, lung cancer, blood clots, or lung scarring or damage from smoking.

 • Echocardiogram.
-Using sound waves like those of an ultrasound, your doctor can create images of your heart structure and to evaluate how it is functioning.
+Using sound waves like those of an ultrasound, your doctor can create images of your heart structure and use them to evaluate how it is functioning.
 An echocardiogram is mainly used to see if you have pressure on the right side of your heart, which may indicate pulmonary hypertension.

 • Pulmonary function tests.